MA in English

 - At least one course that focuses primarily on critical theory, critical method, or the history of criticism

-To be awarded the Master of Arts, the candidate must maintain a grade point average of 3.0 in both semesters.
+To be awarded the Master of Arts, the candidate must maintain a grade point average of 3.0 in both terms.
 No grade below a B– will count toward the MA.

 Language Requirement

 All students pursuing an MA in English are required to demonstrate graduate-level reading proficiency in one classical or modern foreign language prior to completion of the degree.
-Language proficiency can be demonstrated by passing a written translation test administered by the English department; earning a B or better in a noncredit foreign language reading course for graduate students (GRS LF 621 or equivalent); earning a B or better in a graduate-level (500 or higher) course in foreign literature taught in the literature’s language; or earning a B or better in a graduate-level course in Old English.
+This proficiency can be demonstrated in one of three ways: students can pass a noncredit graduate reading course in an appropriate foreign language; receive a B or better in a graduate-level literature course taught in a foreign language; or pass a translation test administered by a foreign language department.
+Note that courses taken for units cannot be taken as a fifth course in any term.
+The foreign language requirement may also be satisfied by receiving at least a B in a graduate-level course in Old English, if and when it is offered.